 Dear [Mr./Ms./Mx.
 Recipient’s name] / [Scholarship Committee],

-Start with an opening paragraph that briefly introduces who you are, and your relevant experience, how you learned about the scholarship, and why you are interested in applying.
+Start with an opening paragraph that uses an attention-grabbing hook or personal anecdote to introduce who you are, your relevant experience, and why you are interested in applying.
 If writing multiple cover letters, take care to customize this paragraph to target a specific scholarship.

 End with a closing paragraph that restates your interest in the scholarship and why you should be a recipient.
 Include a call to action to inspire the committee to reach out to you – by saying you’d love the opportunity to schedule a call or a meeting, for instance.